MicrosoftDocs/fabric-docs/docs/security/experience-specific-guidance.md

     * **Policies**: Make sure that both clusters have similar data retention, access, and other relevant policies.

-1. **Manage Authentication and Authorization**: For each replica, set up the required permissions.
+1. **Manage authentication and authorization**: For each replica, set up the required permissions.
 Make sure that proper authorization levels are established, granting access to the required personnel while maintaining security standards.

-1. **Parallel Data Ingestion**: As you import or ingest data into one KQL database/queryset, make sure that the same dataset is ingested into the other KQL database/queryset concurrently.
+1. **Parallel data ingestion**: As you import or ingest data into one KQL database/queryset, make sure that the same dataset is ingested into the other KQL database/queryset concurrently.
 This guarantees data uniformity and timely availability across both clusters.

 ### Eventstream

 An eventstream is a centralized place in the Fabric platform for capturing, transforming, and routing real-time events to various destinations (for example, lakehouses, KQL databases/querysets) with a no-code experience.
 So long as the destinations are supported by disaster recovery, eventstreams won't lose data.
-Therefore, customers could use disaster recovery supported destinations to guarantee data availability.
+Therefore, customers should use the disaster recovery capabilities of those destination systems to guarantee data availability.

 Customers can also achieve geo-redundancy by deploying identical Eventstream workloads in multiple Azure regions as part of a multi-site active/active strategy.
 With a multi-site active/active approach, customers can access their workload in any of the deployed regions.
 This approach is the most complex and costly approach to disaster recovery, but it can reduce the recovery time to near zero in most situations.
 To be fully geo-redundant, customers can